Originally published 8/30/2016, updated on March 17, 2020

 - Miscellaneous – clothing, toiletries, cleaners, household supplies, haircuts, etc.

 Review your monthly bills and receipts to get a good idea of how much you’re currently spending each month.
-That will allow you to set up a savings goal and figure out how to fill your fund with the money required for six months worth of expenses.
+That will allow you to set up a savings goal and figure out how to fill your fund with six months worth of expenses.
 (Use our myFICO Emergency Fund calculator to figure out your goal.)

 So now that you know why you need an emergency fund and the amount of money it should contain, how is the fund going to get filled?

-- Depositing a specific amount of your paycheck into the fund (auto payments to a designated “emergency” account can help keep deposits consistent) is a good way to start.
+- Automatically depositing a specific amount of your paycheck into the fund is a good way to start.
 It doesn’t need to be a huge amount… a little at a time adds up over time.
-You just want to reach the goal of having a minimum of six months of expenses accessible if the need arises.
+You just want to reach the goal of having a minimum of six months’ of expenses available if the need arises.

 - Lastly, think about things you do (or don’t do) that can be wasting money.
-Is your electric bill higher than it should be because you always leave the lights on and all your electronic devices plugged in?
+Is your electric bill higher than it should be because you always leave the lights on?
 Do you purchase premium fuel instead of regular octane fuel when there’s no reason to do so?
 Are you paying higher interest on a loan or credit card than you should be?
 Do some calculating and then make some changes that can help you put more into your fund and reach your goal quicker.

 So where is the best place to keep your money so that risk is low, liquidity is high and accessibility is fast?
 You might want to consider a money market account.
 These types of accounts can be opened with a bank or credit union and also have their pros and cons.